SparVAR: Exploring Sparsity in Visual AutoRegressive Modeling for Training-Free Acceleration: Method

-where $\boldsymbol\Psi(t)$ typically is projected to the first scale with size $1\times1$.
-During inference, the model predicts the next-scale residual $\boldsymbol{R}_k$ in parallel conditioned on all previous scales.

 Let $N_k = h_k w_k$ denote the number of tokens at scale $k$, then the total number of tokens across all preceding scales including scale $k$ is given by $N_{\leq k} = \sum_{i=1}^{k} N_i$.
-Each Transformer block employs causal cross-scale attention, allowing tokens of scale $k$ to attend to tokens from all previous scales $\boldsymbol{R}_{\le k}$:

-where $\mathbf{Q}_k\in \mathbb{R}^{B\times H\times N_k\times D}$ denotes the query projection from the current scale tokens, and $\mathbf{K}_{\le k}, \mathbf{V}_{\le k}\in \mathbb{R}^{B\times H\times N_{\le k}\times D}$ represent the concatenation of key and value projections from both the current and previous scales along the sequence dimension.
+Each Transformer block employs causal attention, allowing tokens of scale $k$ to attend to tokens from all previous scales $\boldsymbol{R}_{\le k}$: where $\mathbf{Q}_k\in \mathbb{R}^{B\times H\times N_k\times D}$ denotes the query projection from the current scale tokens, and $\mathbf{K}_{\le k}, \mathbf{V}_{\le k}\in \mathbb{R}^{B\times H\times N_{\le k}\times D}$ represent the concatenation of key and value projections from both the current and previous scales along the sequence dimension.
 This enables coarse-to-fine dependency modeling, but as the scale spatial resolution increases, the number of tokens grows quadratically, resulting in $\mathcal{O}(n^4)$ attention complexity and substantial memory overhead.
 Therefore, designing efficient cross-scale attention is crucial for scaling VAR inference to high resolutions---this motivates our \NAME.